-The partners of Smart & Biggar/Fetherstonhaugh are pleased to announce that Jonas Gifford, Martin Tremblay, and Ekaterina Tsimberis have joined our partnership and that David Walters has been elevated to the position of Counsel in our firm.
+The partners of Smart & Biggar/Fetherstonhaugh are pleased to announce that Timothy Stevenson and Mark Pidkowich have joined the partnership.

 Smart & Biggar/Fetherstonhaugh is pleased to welcome associates John Sparks and Franco Silletta to the firm.
 John and Franco are two of seven associates who joined the firm in 2016.

 Recently, Ekaterina Tsimberis spoke to an audience hosted by the Centre de Recherche en Droit Public at the University of Montreal at their conference ‘A new international reality for brands in Canada’.

 On June 1, 2016 the Federal Court issued an interlocutory injunction directed at retailers of set-top boxes that are configured, or “pre-loaded”, with various applications that provide their users with unauthorized access to copyrighted television content.

 The Competition Bureau has recently taken enforcement action against a number of Canadian retailers under the deceptive marketing practices and ordinary price claims provisions of the Competition Act for what it considers to be misleading regular price claims and deceptive clearance promotions

 by Kevin Siu

 In a precedent-setting decision issued yesterday, Nintendo of America Inc v King et al, 2017 FC 246, the Federal Court awarded $12,760,000 in damages for circumvention of technological protection measures (TPMs) and copyright infringement under the Copyright Act.

 A valid priority claim can allow a patent application to benefit from the filing date of an earlier patent application so as to exclude certain prior art from consideration.